hoaipham97/Face-Detection-tinyYOLO-Keras/README.md

 The `tinyYOLO` implementation is not accurate enough.
 I trained it for `200` iterations and found minimal but promising result.

 # Needed
-1. Better implementation of `NMS` for `boundingBoxes`
+1. Better implementation of `NMS` for `bounding-Boxes`

-Based on reference from [experiencor](https://github.com/experiencor/keras-yolo2)
+Based on reference from [experiencor](https://github.com/experiencor/keras-yolo2).
+Similar implementation can be found [here](https://github.com/joycex99/tiny-yolo-keras) but i haved made a few changes in the `utils` folder.